Policy and FAQs

 Q: How to report a choice student who is attending a county special services school district full-time?

 A: The resident district is financially responsible for the student's tuition.
-If the choice district receives any choice funding for the student, they must contribute that funding towards the tuition.
+If the choice district receives any state funding for the student, they must contribute that funding towards the tuition.
 However, the choice district must continue providing child study team services unless the parents decide to use the resident district’s child study team.

-The resident district must submit the student record to NJ SMART and ASSA, and will receive State aid for the student going forward.
+The resident district must submit the student record to NJ SMART and ASSA and will receive state aid for the student going forward.

 In NJ SMART, the CDS codes are as follows:

-• Resident School = Resident School
+- Resident School = Resident School

-• Attending School = Out of district school
+- Attending School = Out of district school

-• Tuition Code = 01 or leave blank
+- Tuition Code = 01 or leave blank

 Q: How is a choice student who attends a county special services school district on a shared time basis recorded on the ASSA and NJ SMART and which district is responsible for the tuition to the county special services school district?